jorenheit/brainfix/README.md

 make install
 ```

-If for some reason you want to change the grammar specification, you can let bisonc++ and flexc++ regenerate the sourcecode for the scanner (file: lexer) and parser (file: parser) by running
+If for some reason you want to change the grammar specification, you can let bisonc++ and flexc++ regenerate the sourcecode for the scanner (file: lexer) and parser (file: grammar) by running

 ```
 make regenerate